ITfoxtec/FoxIDs/docs/token-exchange.md

 During the token exchange sequence the claims transformations and limitations is executed on the application registration.

 The OpenID Connect client call the first resource with the obtained access token.
-The resource client does a token exchange call to FoxIDs authenticating the client and passing the access token while asking (with a scope) for an access token' to the second resource.
+The resource client does a token exchange call to Foxids authenticating the client and passing the access token while asking (with a scope) for an access token' to the second resource.
 If success, the resource client gets back an access token' and can now call the second resource with the access token'.

 Sample token exchange POST request to the token endpoint: